 Choose competitor ASINs that do not have any promotions running, create your own promotion (coupon) and target those ASINs.

-Tip: Check out your product’s “Frequently bought together” section to see potential complement ASINs to target.
-And check out the “People who looked at this product also looked at” section for substitute ASINs to target.
+- Check out the “People who looked at this product also looked at” section for substitute ASINs to target

 The new Category Targeting feature enables you to target your own product categories on Amazon.
 This can be very useful for the following product types: